What Are Prominent Ears?

 - Administer paracetamol and ibuprofen regularly until your child is comfortable without medication

-- Many parents elect to have their child away from kindergarten or school for the first week, or to have the surgery performed during school holidays
+- Plan to keep your child away from kindergarten or school for the first week, or have the surgery performed during school holidays

-- A head bandage or otoplasty garment is worn continuously in the first week
+- A head bandage (young children) or otoplasty garment (older children) is worn continuously in the first week

 - Wearing a head band or beanie over the ears after the first week assists with holding the ears in the desired position as the internal scar tissue forms and the cartilage firms in its new position.